fugue/credstash/README.md

 You can specify the region in which `credsmash` should operate by using the `-r` flag, or by setting the `AWS_DEFAULT_REGION` environment variable.
 Note that the command line flag takes precedence over the environment variable.
 If you set neither, then `credsmash` will operate against us-east-1.

-Once credentials are in place, run `credsmash setup`.
+Once credentials are in place, run `credsmash setup-dynamodb`.
 This will create the DDB table needed for credential storage.

 ### Working with multiple AWS accounts (profiles)